Redistribution of income and wealth: History

-In ancient times, redistribution operated as a palace economy.
-These economies were centrally based around the administration, meaning the dictator or pharaoh had both the ability and the right to say who was taxed and who received special treatment.
+In antiquity, redistribution operated within a palace economy, whereby the government, meaning the dictator or pharaoh, had both the ability and the right to say who was taxed and who received special treatment.
+In the West, ancient civilisations had customs to aid wealth redistribution, such as the ancient Jews, whose Jubilee relieved the debts of the poor, and the ancient Greeks, whose liturgies saw the rich voluntarily financed the city-states.

-Another early form of wealth redistribution occurred in Plymouth Colony under the leadership of William Bradford.
-Bradford recorded in his diary that this "common course" bred confusion, discontent, distrust, and the colonists looked upon it as a form of slavery.
+In the early modern period, there have been experiments in agrarian socialism.
+For example, in the Plymouth Colony under the leadership of William Bradford, who recorded in his diary that this "common course" bred confusion, discontent, and distrust among colonists, who looked upon the system as a form of slavery.

 A closely related term, distributism (also known as distributionism or distributivism), refers to an economic ideology that developed in Europe in the late 19th and early 20th century.
 It was based on the principles of Catholic social teaching, particularly the teachings of Pope Leo XIII in his encyclical Rerum Novarum and Pope Pius XI in Quadragesimo Anno.
 More recently, Pope Francis echoed the earlier Papal statements in his Evangelii Gaudium.

+In 1789, Montesquieu posited in The Spirit of Law that progressive tax is most suited to liberty, whereas a regressive tax is most suited to slavery.
+In contemporary society, this principle is still prevalent, where progressive taxation is recognized as a means to redistribute income and wealth from the rich to the poor.